Mirabdollahi/Mutex/README.md

 **Currently, I'm working on a 3D engine using vanilla JavaScript and Mutex as a working example for Mutex.**

-**I'm curious if anybody watching this article.
+**I'm curious if anybody is watching this article.
 Please let me know by email if you are interested and want to know more about the project.**

 Uploading soon...